Cheesehyvel/magesim-vanilla/readme.md

 * wasm-pack - [installer](https://rustwasm.github.io/wasm-pack/installer/) or `cargo install wasm-pack`
 * npm

+## Setup
+* Install wasm dependencies with `wasm-pack build`
+* Install front-end dependencies with `npm install`
+* Build project with `npm run prod`

 ## Development

-WebAssembly and front-end are built by separate processes.
-Front-end is built with vite, while the webassembly is built with wasm-pack.
+* Build wasm only: `npm run wasm`
+* Build front-end only: `npm run build`

-Easiest way to start development is to run `npm run dev`.
-This will start a local webserver, and build and watch for changes in the front-end.
+You can make a local development server with `npm run dev`.
+This will start a local webserver and rebuild the front-end when changes occur.
-Then to build the webassembly run `npm run wasm`.
+Then manually rebuild wasm with `npm run wasm`.

-To build for production, simply run `npm run prod`.
+For more information about the build process, see [wasm-pack](https://rustwasm.github.io/wasm-pack/book/) and [vite](https://vite.dev/guide/) documentation.